We Provide 24/7 Call and Chat Services for Drug Rehab Centers to Ensure Comprehensive Care and Assistance

 You must be able to run an online VOB while the caller is on the line (on the first call) if they have their insurance card.
 An online VOB is about 80% accurate.
 It gives you enough info to ask the right questions.
 It will provide information like deductibles, out-of-pocket max, out-of-network benefits, and co-pay percentages.

-CCC needs to understand the financial ramifications of the above to engage the client and keep them from contacting another center.
+A CCC needs to understand the financial ramifications of the above to engage the client and prevent them from contacting another center.
 If the CCC understands the entire process and its financial wiggle room, it will retain the customer while the intake department calls the insurance company for a formal VOB.

-A Dog with a Bone:
+· A Dog with a Bone:

 Treatment is not a one-call close.
 It is far from it.
 Getting a client into treatment, especially from out of state, takes 10-25 outgoing calls and 5 to 50 texts.
 You must stay constantly engaged with the client and their family, as 14,000 other treatment centers are clamoring for your client.

-Not a 9 to 5 job:
+· Not a 9-to-5 job:

 50% of clients will be lost if the CCC is not immediately available day and night, seven days a week.
-CCC must be available 16 hours a day, seven days a week, to make and receive calls and texts.
+The CCC must be available 16 hours a day, seven days a week, to make and receive calls and texts.
 Whether it is a potential client stalling, going on a run, getting sick, changing their mind, codependent family members backing down, no ID for the plane flight, missing connecting flights, needing a lawyer letter, the list of things that go wrong goes on and on.

-Hours and work ethic:
+· Hours and work ethic:

-Always “On-Call” like a Surgeon:
+· Always “On-Call” like a Surgeon:

 Being a CCC is a lifestyle as crucial as being a brain surgeon.
 It is life and death in some cases.
-You can go hours or a day or two without a call or text, and all of a sudden, in the middle of dinner with your family, weekend activities with a date, driving down the road, or watching a sporting event, that call or text comes in, and your help is needed right now.
+You can go hours or a day or two without a call or text, and all of a sudden, in the middle of dinner with your family, weekend activities with a date, driving down the road or watching a sporting event, that call or text comes in, and your help is needed right now.
 This is not the exception to the rule.
-It is a commonplace.
+It is commonplace.
 Like a surgeon called into the hospital, the treatment admin and their families have to be willing to stop what they are doing and respond to the call.

 When a call or chat comes in, a CCC needs to be able to identify the source of that call at that second.
 Was it an SEO web call, PPC Web Call, YouTube, Radio, or TV?
 Knowing the source will tell you what the sense of urgency is, and second, it helps you track the results that matter to the admission conversion rate.
 This is the only way to monitor advertising effectively.

-Every Caller Leaves Happy;
+Every Caller Leaves Happy:

 If your facility cannot accept a caller for treatment, every caller must leave the phone with other options.
-Everyone leaves happy when the caller is referred to SAMSHA, Salvation Army, AA, NA, Celebrate Recovery, or Al-anon.
+Everyone leaves happy when the caller is referred to SAMHSA, Salvation Army, AA, NA, Celebrate Recovery, or Al-anon.
 It’s the right thing to do and good business.
 Addiction is a family disease, and just because the current client cannot be admitted, 1 out of 100 callers may refer a person you can help in the future, which could be $50,000 in revenue to your center.
-So every caller we can’t help needs to be treated like you are putting $50,000 in the bank.
+So, every caller we can’t help needs to be treated like you are putting $50,000 in the bank.